Artwork by Johnson Witehira.

 © Copyright.
 Papawhakaritorito Trust.
 Not for reproduction.

-The purpose of Papawhakaritorito Charitable Trust is to uplift Māori food sovereignty, Hua Parakore and tino rangatiratanga through education, research, and practices that decolonise our current food system.
+The purpose of Papawhakaritorito Charitable Trust is to elevate Indigenous seed, soil and food sovereignty through education, research, and practices that decolonise our current

 Ko wai mātou | About us